sirnuke/steambridge/documentation/indepth.md

 # Linux Bridge Winelib library

 To compile, run **make** from the root.
-All, clean, rebuild, install, and update tasks are implemented.
-Install installs a fresh SteamBridge directory (inside your home directory).
-Update, however, doesn't overwrite your existing configuration.
-Don't run either with sudo, the one action that requires root access is wrapped in sudo.
-Additionally, in the future everything will be stored within your home directory.
+All, clean, rebuild, deploy, and redeploy are implemented.
+Deploy sets up the SteamBridge environment inside your home directory.
+Redeploy deletes the existing one and then deploys.
+As everything is contained within your home, root/sudo access is not needed.

 *steam_api_bridge.dll.so* is the compiled binary, a Winelib library for use with Wine.
-It needs to be deployed to the 32-bit Wine DLL directory, likely */usr/lib/i386-linux-gnu/wine*.
-Additionally, SteamBridge depends on a directory within the user's local steam root (~/.steam/root).
-At the moment, this directory contains the SteamBridge runtime settings, the upcoming database of appid SteamAPI versions, and a copy of *libsteam_api.so*.
-The included script *setup.sh* (make install) will copy everything to the correct place, though it may be brittle on non-standard directories.
+The SteamBridge deployment copies it to *~/.steam/root/SteamBridge/*.
+Execute sets up the Wine settings to look there for WineLib DLLs.

 # Deployment and execution notes

-* Wine Steam might overwrite the SteamBridge Proxy DLL with the real *steam_api.dll*
 * You need *steam_appid.txt* in the same folder as *steam_api.dll*, containing the appid with no newline.  **echo -n "1520" > steam\_appid.txt**, for example.
-Many games have this already.
-* Recommend wine debug settings of WINEDEBUG="+steam\_bridge" when running Wine games using SteamBridge.
-* Long term, setting up *steam_api.dll* and *steam_appid.txt* will be handled by SteamBridge.
-* Proxy outputs on stdout, and the Winelib Bridge DLL outputs on stderr.
-  They step on each other's toes when both using stderr.
-* Additionally, I recommend piping stdout and stderr, so you have a record if/when stuff breaks.
-* Renaming the real *steam_api.dll* to *steam_api_original.dll* is a
-  Good Idea, and lets you symlink to which ever one is currently being used.
+Applications that have the file already, but set to an unexpected value, will break SteamBridge.
+* Output is stored in ~/.steam/root/SteamBridge/appdb/[appid]/\*.txt.
 * The built-in WINE Visual C+++ Runtime (2010, aka msvcp100.dll) works fine, outside a single specific scenario (so far).
 * You can run Wine Steam games through Steam Linux using Steam's "Add Non-Steam Game..." feature.
-You'll need a valid .desktop file, pointing to a script in $PATH that properly executes the game.
+See the .desktop file created by Configure.
     * In my test setup, the built-in msvcp100.dll blows up inside its DllMain, possibly due to issues with establishing stdin/stdout.
       Installing the real DLL (winetricks vcrun2010) works right.
     * The Steam overlay loads (!) and opens/closes correctly (!), but
       doesn't capture the mouse correctly (so close).
     * Furthermore, Steam API calls impact the injected Overlay.
-      Ethan Meteor Hunter sets the corner of popups, and the Overlay obeys.
+      Ethan: Meteor Hunter sets the corner of popups, and the Overlay obeys.
 This is a bit of an unexpected surprise.
     * The content of the Overlay isn't tied to the real game.
 It's still the generic links and content.